IBM/z_ansible_collections_doc/source/welcome/sample-repo.rst

 .. _sample-repo:

 ==========================
-Sample Playbook Repository
+Sample playbook repository
 ==========================

-To help you use Ansible for IBM Z more easily, we provide a wide range of ready-to-use sample playbooks in our `Ansible for IBM Z sample playbook repository`_ on GitHub.
+To help you use Ansible® for IBM Z® more easily, we provide a wide range of ready-to-use sample playbooks in our `Ansible for IBM Z sample playbook repository`_ on GitHub.
 You can leverage the sample playbooks in the repository or customize them for your own use cases.

 The sample playbook repository contains various playbooks catering to different aspects of IBM Z management.
 All the playbooks in the repository can run independentyly from any other playbook.
 We provide detailed README files and documentation in each playbook, you can configure the playbook by following the instructions in them.